-How to choose a country to expand internationally – the emerging market opportunity
+How to choose a country to expand to internationally – the emerging market opportunity

-By rebalancing exports towards fast-growing emerging markets, and away from poorer performing developed markets such as the Eurozone, UK businesses could see significant trade-driven growth going forward.
-Emerging markets account for around 59% of total global GDP (gross domestic product), and globalisation is not merely a trend, but instead a necessary requisite for international expansion.
-Some of the top emerging market economies include China, India, Russia, Africa and Brazil.
-With China and India holding the positions of the top two emerging markets in the world at present, find out more about what makes them so attractive to businesses looking to expand internationally:
+By moving towards fast-growing emerging markets and away from poorer performing developed markets such as the Eurozone, UK businesses could see significant trade-driven growth going forward.
+Emerging markets account for around 34% of total global GDP (gross domestic product), and globalisation is not merely a trend, but instead a necessary requisite for international expansion.
+Some of the top emerging market economies include China, India, Russia and Brazil.
+China and India have a huge amount of potential for international business, so here’s what makes them so attractive to businesses looking to expand internationally:

 Vying to become the “next China” as the developing market success story, India has emerged as the fastest growing major economy in the world, contributing almost 3.2% of world GDP.
 With a strong growth in infrastructure fuelled by rapid urbanisation and robust acceleration in manufacturing, India is fast becoming a front runner among the emerging markets.
-In spite of the coronavirus pandemic, India’s stocks outperformed other emerging markets for close to six months with VanEck Vectors crediting “an improving policy environment, corporate response to the pandemic, and an attractive starting point of valuations” as the main reasons for success.
+India is the UK’s 15th largest trading partner, accounting for 1.6% of total UK trade.
+With its huge population too, India offers robust market opportunities for businesses considering international expansion.

 Extend your global reach with WorldFirst